-Chamberlin has four full-time safety coordinators who inspect job sites daily.
-One safety director and a training director are responsible for continuous safety training and auditing of our field operations team.
+Chamberlin has full-time safety coordinators who inspect job sites daily.
+One safety director is responsible for continuous safety training and auditing of our field operations team.
 Three members of the safety team are authorized OSHA Outreach Trainers and can conduct OSHA 10-Hour and 30-Hour courses.

 All Chamberlin superintendents are OSHA 30-Hour certified.
 Our foremen and craft laborers are OSHA 10-Hour certified at a minimum.
 To date, we have 72 employees who are OSHA 30 certified and 282 who have completed their OSHA 10-Hour.
 In addition, all superintendents undergo an extensive supervisory training program through Chamberlin University.
 The course covers safety planning, tips for effective supervision, disciplinary action, job hazard analysis forms (JHAs), and much more.
 We know that to build an effective safety culture, our supervisors must be trained to be professionals in all aspects of their work.